jdoleary/Spellmasons/docs/TasksCurrent.md

 - Fix infinite loop when all players die
 ---
 - Use middle mouse button drag to move camera
-- Lots of infinite loop errors when generating maps from processPolygon
 - Make damage that they WILL take different from damage that they HAVE taken.
 It's confusing
 - Lochlan feedback
     - Have to communicate cards getting more expensive better